Nutrients of the Estuary: Feeding Life

 Egg Yolk and Membrane Construction

 Egg yolk is rich in lecithin, a natural mixture of phospholipids that form the structural foundation of cell membranes.
-These phospholipids are the same class of molecules that build and maintain the membranes in the human body.
-The color of the yolk reflects the hen’s overall diet, and while pigment itself is not fat, yolk color often gives a visible clue about the nutritional environment in which those membrane-building fats were formed.
+These phospholipids are the same class of molecules that build and maintain membranes throughout the human body.
+The color of the yolk reflects the hen’s overall diet.
+While pigment itself is not fat, yolk color can provide a visible clue about the nutritional environment in which those membrane-building fats were formed.

 Omega-3 fatty acids create membranes that are more fluid and responsive.
 They allow better signaling between cells and greater resilience under oxidative stress.
 Omega-6 fats are not harmful in themselves, but when they dominate without balance, membranes can become more rigid and more prone to inflammatory signaling.